 The conditions relating to the frequency of visits and duration of the visit are stated in Paragraph V1.6 of Appendix V, Paragraph 9 of the Immigration Rules and Section 4 of Immigration (Leave to Enter and Remain) Order 2000.

 Moreover, frequent travellers to the UK can apply for UK multiple entry visa 180 days for longer durations.
-Accordingly, one can apply for Long Term Standard Visitor Visa UK for 2, 5 and 10 years for visiting family, tourism and business visitors.
+Accordingly, one can apply for long term standard type-C visa for 2, 5 and 10 years for visiting family, tourism and business visitors.

-Applicants applying for a long-term visitor visa need to abide by all the relevant standard visitor visa rules.
+Applicants applying for a long-term multiple entry visa need to abide by all the relevant visitor visa requirements.
 Accordingly, this satisfies the ECO to decide: whether or not to grant the visit visa for the intended duration.
 Therefore, an applicant needs to satisfy: genuine intention to visit the UK on a regular basis

 If you need to visit the UK regularly over a longer period, you can apply for a long-term Standard Visitor visa that lasts 2, 5 or 10 years.
 You can stay for a maximum of 6 months on each visit.

-Certainly, a visitor can stay up to 180 per visit in the UK and more than 180 per year if a visitor is making more than one trip to the UK.
+Certainly, a visitor can stay up to 180 per visit in the UK.
+And more than 180 per year if a visitor is making more than one trip in a year to the UK.
 However, most of the visitors have an active life in their home country.
 Therefore, usually, the stay is no longer than 2-3 weeks for business visitors and tourists.
-Perhaps, even most of the family visitors usually don’t stay longer than 1-2 months in the UK on a visitor visa.
+Perhaps, even most of the family visitors usually don’t stay longer than 1-2 months per year in the UK.

 If the reason is not genuine then the leave to enter or remain can be curtailed and visitor can be removed or deported from the UK, the next application of visitor, even a family visitor such as parents, could be refused solely due to the reason of living in the UK for such an extended period of time i.e. rather temporarily visiting the UK to meet family, the visitor has made the UK his/her home, which is not allowed in the visitor rules.

-If due to any reason a visitor, holder of a Standard Long-Term Multiple Entry Visitor Visa, intends to stay for longer than his/her visitor visa expiry date in the UK then it is plausible to apply for an extension of the leave for a maximum period up to six (6) months.
+If due to any reason a visitor, holder of a standard long-term multiple entry type-C visa, intends to stay for longer than the visa expiry date in the UK then it is plausible to apply for an extension of the leave for a maximum period up to six (6) months.
 For instance, a visitor arriving in July, with a visa expiring in August, can extend his/her visa up to 6 months, until December, as a standard visitor.
-A single entry or six (6) months visitor visa can also be extended to complete six (6) months in the United Kingdom as a visitor.
-For further details, please refer UK visit visa extension
+A visitor can also extend single entry or six (6) months visitor visa to complete six (6) months in the United Kingdom as a visitor.

-In certain cases, only a single entry visitor visa is issued such as in the event of a charity sponsoring a visit visa of a child.
-Moreover, if an applicant is unable to satisfy apparently and there are is residual doubt that although a claimant meets the immigration rules, nonetheless there is a lingering doubt that the application lacks a clear, well-established, compelling and verifiable reason to visit the UK;
+In certain cases, only a single entry type-C visa is issued such as in the event of a charity sponsoring a visit visa of a child.
+Moreover, if an applicant is unable to satisfy apparently and there is a residual doubt that although a claimant meets the immigration rules, nonetheless there is a lingering doubt that the application lacks a clear, well-established, compelling and verifiable reason to visit the UK.

 Moreover, there are quite a few instances which necessitate grant of a single entry visitor visa such as if: